Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 ```

 ### Setting Errors

+* when verifying whether an `AbstractControl` has a certain error or not: `this.form.hasError(errName, 'path.to.ctrl')`

 * how are errors set ?
 * why a validator must return null when there haven't been found any errors?